Gadha-Viswanath/ML-Classification-Problem/README.md

 Key components fulfilled in this repository:

-Loading and Preprocessing : Loaded the breast cancer dataset from sklearn.
+1.Loading and Preprocessing : Loaded the breast cancer dataset from sklearn.
 Preprocessed the data to handle any missing values and perform necessary feature scaling.
 Explained the preprocessing steps performed and justify why they are necessary for this dataset.

-Classification Algorithm Implementation : Implemented the following five classification algorithms:
+2.Classification Algorithm Implementation : Implemented the following five classification algorithms:
-Logistic Regression
+  (i) Logistic Regression
-Decision Tree Classifier
+  (ii) Decision Tree Classifier
-Random Forest Classifier
+  (iii) Random Forest Classifier
-Support Vector Machine (SVM)
+  (iv) Support Vector Machine (SVM)
-k-Nearest Neighbors (k-NN) For each algorithm, provide a brief description of how it works and why it might be suitable for this dataset.
+  (v) k-Nearest Neighbors (k-NN) For each algorithm, provide a brief description of how it works and why it might be suitable for this dataset.

-Model Comparison : Compared the performance of the five classification algorithms.
+3.Model Comparison : Compared the performance of the five classification algorithms.
 Which algorithm performed the best and which one performed the worst?